How to Fix Flow Sense / d80 d90 d95 alert on LG DLGX7701VE (Gas)

 Is it safe to keep running my gas dryer while the Flow Sense alert is active?

 No, you should stop using the dryer until the issue is resolved.
-Restricted airflow on a gas dryer can cause overheating and creates a potential fire hazard.
+Restricted airflow on a gas dryer can lead to overheating and creates a potential fire hazard.

 How often should I clean the dryer vent to prevent Flow Sense alerts?

 Clean the entire exhaust vent system at least once a year, or more frequently if you run multiple loads daily.
-Regular maintenance significantly reduces the chance of blockages triggering these alerts.
+Regular maintenance can significantly reduce the chance of blockages triggering these alerts.